Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Methodology

 The elements $t_{ij}$ are calculated as:

 where $h_{ip}$, for $1 < p < P$, is the Hanning window applied along the ray $i$ over $P$ discrete points.
-The hanning window along each projection ray, similar to Hamming window that was found to give superior results \citep{andersen1984simultaneous, kak2001principles}, has been employed.
+The Hanning window, similar to a Hamming window, which was found to give superior results \citep{andersen1984simultaneous, kak2001principles}, has been employed.